Estuary

 Summary: Estuary Flow Benefits and Challenges

-One major benefit of Estuary Flow should be clear after this tutorial.
-It only takes minutes to learn and use Estuary Flow to build data pipelines.
+One major benefit of Estuary Flow becomes evident after following this tutorial: it takes only minutes to learn and start using Estuary Flow to build data pipelines.

-Another benefit is that Estuary Flow supports mixing real-time and batch data movement.
-While CDC should always be real-time to minimize the load on the source database, Estuary Flow has other source connectors that allow batch, and even with CDC, you can load destinations, such as Snowflake in this example, in real-time or batch.
+Estuary Flow also supports both real-time and batch data movement within a single pipeline.
+While CDC is generally recommended in real-time to minimize source database load, Estuary Flow offers additional source connectors for batch processing.
+Even with CDC, you can load destinations like Snowflake in either real-time or batch mode.

 Third, Estuary Flow is very reliable, in part because it stores data as it moves it, which not only ensures recoverability but lets you reuse data at any time for later backfilling, stream processing, or time travel.